HubertWojcik10/mlops_project/reports/README.md

 > **How many tests did you implement and what are they testing in your code?**
 >
-> Recommended answer length: 50-100 words.
->
-> Example:
-> *In total we have implemented X tests.
-Primarily we are testing ... and ... as these the most critical parts of our*
-> *application but also ... .*
->
 > Answer:

 We have implemented 8 tests, cosisting of more "subtests".
 Due to the nature of our model (a pre-trained implementation), we have decided to implement basic testing of this feature.
 Moreover, our data does not tend to change much over time, however tests have been made for that as well, covering the instance, length, and output of various data loaders.